 - Phlower (this is also real!)

-There are several reason why people would want create their own programming languages:
+There are several reasons why people would want to create their own programming languages:

 - Fewer codes to read and write.

 - Improve and extend the capability of existing languages.

 - Impress your employer and peers with a resume that states: I created my own programming language!

 Besides impressing others, the first point is particularly useful for developers who are in the business of developing their own applications.

 With your own language, you can define how certain functions work to your liking.
 For example, which is better to look at?

-Or this simple 2 liner of your very own code which translates to the above?
+Or this simple 2 liner of your very own code that translates to the above?

 The scripts above are the outcome of CoffeeScript as developed by Jeremy Ashkenas.

 If you too would like to be able to create your very own programming language, then I would highly recommend that you read this ebook – How to create your own programming language by Marc-André Cournoyer.

 The eBook will walk you through the steps of language building.

-Some of the key subjects which are covered includes:
+Some of the key subjects which are covered include: